desiredpersona/blog-old/_posts/2017-07-05-how-to-install-wordpress-with-bluehost-web-hosting.md

 {% include figure image_path="/assets/images/wordpress-dashboard.png" alt="WordPress dashboard" caption="WordPress dashboard" %}

-Remember when you [sign up through this tutorial](https://desiredpersona.com/bluehost/){:target="_blank"} you will receive this special offer of shared hosting, as well as a FREE domain name for the first year.
+Remember when you [sign up through this tutorial](https://desiredpersona.com/bluehost/){: rel="nofollow" target="_blank"} you will receive this special offer of shared hosting, as well as a FREE domain name for the first year.

 If you found this guide helpful please consider sharing the post.